 Mother Neff State Park Trail is a 2 mile lightly trafficked loop trail located near Oglesby, Texas that features a river and is good for all skill levels.
-The trail is primarily used for hiking and is accessible from January until January.
+The trail is primarily used for hiking and is best used from January until January.
 Dogs are also able to use this trail.

 Small park with a lot to offer!